 Developing tomorrow's leaders

 PEA’s Environmental Debate Program develops young environmental leaders with the skills, knowledge, and passion to become change-makers in the community.
-Each year, students debate a topic that addresses a key environmental issue of our time, including solutions to the impending climate crisis.
+Each year, students debate a topic that addresses a key and current environmental issue, including solutions to the ongoing climate crisis.

 PEA’s Debate Program recruits students to form their own debate teams in local high schools, giving students the opportunity to engage in competitive, academic debate on leading environmental issues.
 PEA partners with Wake Forest’s debate team to engage with student and teacher participants, and provide skills-training workshops, information packets, and research materials to any interested high school student in the Piedmont region.
 The culmination of the program is the annual one-day tournament, where students debate both sides of a controversial environmental topic.